 Martha wrote this story after studying The Life of an American Sportsman: Being Reminiscences by Harry Worcester Smith during the course of her 2016 John H. Daniels Fellowship at the National Sporting Library & Museum in Middleburg, Virginia.

 I’m not sure that many people would have characterized Harry Worcester Smith as a good-for-nothing “cad.”
 On the other hand, neither might they have called him a gentleman.
 He was highly opinionated and he had a temper.
 He had a wicked sense of humor and he suffered no fool.
 He was a scalawag, a bit of a braggart, maybe a knave, possibly a scoundrel.
-It’s perhaps divine providence or poetic justice that his favorite horse, his horse-of-a-lifetime, was named “The Cad.”To read more, a subscription is needed: Click here to subscribe
+It’s perhaps divine providence or poetic justice that his favorite horse, his horse-of-a-lifetime, was named “The Cad.”To read more, a subscription is required.
+Log in or click here to subscribe.